Wyatt Cenac: Career

-Cenac plays the voice of Lenny and Michael Johnson in the Nickelodeon animated series Fanboy & Chum Chum.
+Cenac played the voice of Lenny and Michael Johnson in the Nickelodeon animated series Fanboy & Chum Chum.
 Cenac guest-starred on the MC Frontalot album Solved.
 Cenac's first hour-long comedy special, Comedy Person, premiered May 14, 2011, on Comedy Central.

 In October 2014, Netflix released Cenac's second comedy special, Wyatt Cenac: Brooklyn.
 This album was nominated at the 58th Annual Grammy Awards for Best Comedy Album.
 In 2014, he guest-starred in an episode of the Netflix series BoJack Horseman.
 The following year, he appeared in a filmed segment with fellow comedians Rachel Feinstein and Alex Karpovsky on Last Week Tonight with John Oliver.

-Cenac has also co-hosted four episodes of The Bugle podcast with Andy Zaltzman since 2016.
+Cenac co-hosted four episodes of The Bugle podcast with Andy Zaltzman in 2016; Zaltzman previously hosted alongside Oliver.

-Cenac released his third stand up album "Furry Dumb Fighter" in 2016 both digitally and on vinyl.
+Cenac released his third stand up album Furry Dumb Fighter in 2016 both digitally and on vinyl.
 It was recorded in Madison, WI.
 Cenac reports that the album title is meant to sound like "freedom fighter."

-Cenac's film roles include parts in Sleepwalk with Me and Hits, as well as a lead role in 2016's Jacqueline Argentine and 2017's festival hit, Fits and Starts, a film nominated for multiple awards, including the feature film grand jury prize at the prestigious South by Southwest film festival.
-Cenac released a web-series titled "aka Wyatt Cenac" about his life as a crime-fighting vigilante in a gentrifying Brooklyn.
-Cenac's HBO docuseries, "Wyatt Cenac's Problem Areas", premiered in April 2018.
+The same year he starred in TBS sitcom People of Earth.
+Cenac played the lead role of Ozzie Graham, a journalist writing about a support group for self-professed alien abductees.
+The show was cancelled after two seasons.
+In 2017 Cenac released a web-series titled aka Wyatt Cenac about his life as a crime-fighting vigilante in a gentrifying Brooklyn.
+Cenac's HBO docuseries, Wyatt Cenac's Problem Areas, premiered in April 2018.
+A second season began broadcasting on April 5, 2019.
+On June 7 of that year, the series was cancelled.

 In August 2021, he signed a deal with Cartoon Network Studios and Warner Bros.
 Animation.